iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \end{equation}
 </p>

-We'll see in this blog post how to retrieve those two optimal neurons and how the data samples activate them using a convex problem.
+We'll see in this blog post how to retrieve those two optimal neurons by building an equivalent convex problem.

 ### Research context